hemerajs/momos/README.md

 ```

 ## TODO
-- [ ] Configuration
+- [ ] Use the net/http package to fetch the SSI Content
-- [ ] Get SSI web components from markup and transclude the content
+- [ ] Use the golang.org/x/net/html to parse a web component
+- [ ] Go concurrency with multi-channel communication